Electoral district of Warnbro

-Warnbro is an electoral district of the Legislative Assembly in the Australian state of Western Australia.
+Warnbro was an electoral district of the Legislative Assembly in the Australian state of Western Australia from 2008 to 2025.

-The district is located in the outer south-western suburbs of Perth.
+The district was located in the outer south-western suburbs of Perth.

-Politically, Warnbro is a safe Labor seat.
+Politically, Warnbro was a safe Labor seat.
 At its creation, the district was calculated to have a Labor Party majority of 61.2% to 38.8% versus the Liberal Party.

 History

 Warnbro was first created for the 2008 state election.
 It was essentially a truncation of the abolished district of Peel.
 All of Warnbro was previously covered by Peel, whilst Peel's northernmost suburbs became part of the new district of Kwinana.

 Warnbro was won by Labor MP Paul Papalia, who was previously the member for Peel.